vaskoGut/Learning/README.md

    Remember not to mutate directly React's state, cause it can lead to different problems, bugs.
    When state's updated, react calls render() method and component's updated.

    Generally speaking, any time a component needs to hold a dnynamic piece of data - you need a state to use it.
+Never mutate React state directly.
+Create a new value and pass it to the state updater.
    ______________

 5. ### Can browser read jsx